 Most of our friends on the block were allowed to wear “flip-flops” but our mother insisted that they were bad for our feet.
-Since we, like everyone our age, held them in very high esteem, we then took to drawing pictures of flip-flops and pretend that they were ours.
-Many colors, designs; it was almost fun.
-But ultimately barefoot was the best indoor outdoor choice, even if I did change my outfits two or three times a day; no worries about matching footwear.
+Since we, like everyone our age, held them in very high esteem, we took to drawing pictures of flip-flops and pretended that they were ours.
+My sister and I had a lot of imagination and I loved drawing.
+I had already developed the amusement of making drawings of “life” as I wished it would be!
+It was fun.

 I remember the cool moist feel of the thin grass in the front yard and the feeling of the bark as I climbed up my favorite tree; the breeze as it floated through my toes which I later learned to dance on.
-Good strong feet from healthy shoe!
+Good strong feet from a healthy shoe!

 ©2012 Linda Willows